Blocked Audit Devices

-Every operation with Vault is an API request or response and these requests and responses can be logged in detail by enabling one or more audit devices.
+Every operation with Vault is an API request or response and these requests and responses get logged in detail by enabling one or more audit devices.

-As applications and users make requests to Vault, those requests and their responses will be written to the audit device as described in the audit device documentation.
-Vault operates normally, responding to requests as well in this case.
+As applications and users make requests to Vault, it writes those requests and responses to the audit device as described in the audit device documentation.
+Vault operates as expected, responding to requests as well in this case.

-It is important that audit devices are writable by Vault, and that they do not block Vault from connecting.
+Audit devices must be writable by Vault, and that they do not block Vault from connecting.
 In circumstances with blocking devices (network blocks, etc.), Vault can stop responding to requests until it can write to the audit device.

 This tutorial provides examples of blocked audit device behavior, related Vault operational log messages, and suggestions for resolution.

 The behavior of Vault by design is to no longer service requests if it cannot write to at least one enabled audit device.

 The example diagram shows a blocked audit device condition.
 Vault has enabled a socket audit device at

 This means applications and users can make requests of Vault, but Vault will not respond to requests until the socket audit device is again writable by Vault.
 Please review the blocked audit devices section of the audit devices documentation for more details.